 The College shall review this Plan for Combating the Unauthorized Distribution of Copyrighted Material by Users of the Ringling College of Art and Design Data Network as necessary and appropriate given developments in technology, law, regulation and policy, but shall conduct a formal review of the Plan no less than every year.
-The review shall be
+The review shall be led by the Office of Institutional Technology, Library, and Vice- President for Student Life and others as necessary.

-ADDENDUM A: Annual Disclosure to Students
+ADDENDUM

-File Sharing and Copyright
+A: Annual Disclosure to Students File Sharing and Copyright